fieldOfView/krpano_fovplugins/README.md

 -------

-The plugins can be used free of charge and the source code is available under a [CC-GNU GPL](http://creativecommons.org/licenses/GPL/2.0/) license.
+The plugins can be used free of charge and the source code is available under a [Creative Commons Attribution](http://creativecommons.org/licenses/by/3.0/) license.